 You can override the default locations and choose a region you want use as the origin server, or force the player to pull from an edge server in a specific region.
 See Override the origin or edge server location used by an ultra low latency stream target with the Wowza Streaming Cloud REST API to learn more.

-- Getting started with Wowza Streaming Cloud ultra low latency streaming
+- Get started with Wowza Streaming Cloud ultra low latency streaming

 - Wowza Streaming Cloud REST API release notes